manan-sudo/handwriting_detection/README.md

    ```

 3. **Run the Code**
-   Open the `notebook.ipynb` file in Jupyter or Google Colab and execute the cells.
+   Open the `main.ipynb` file in Jupyter or Google Colab and execute the cells.

 ---